Generative Modeling Helps Weak Supervision (and Vice Versa): Experiments

-We use a variety of weak supervision sources for these datasets and provide a more detailed description in Appendix~\ref{app:lf_details}: \begin{itemize}[parsep=1pt, topsep=1pt, itemsep=0pt, leftmargin=5mm] \item \textit{Domain transfer}: classifiers are trained on images in source domains (e.g. sketches, paintings), and the trained classifiers are then applied to images in a target domain (e.g. real images) to obtain weak labels.
-This LF type is used in our DomainNet experiments, following~\cite{mazzetto2021adversarial}. \item \textit{Attribute heuristics}: are used in our AwA2 experiments.
+\paragraph{Datasets} Table~\ref{tab:datasets} shows key characteristics of the datasets used in our experiments, including information about the different LF sets.
+We conduct our main experiments with the Animals with Attributes 2 (AwA2)~\cite{xian2018zero}, DomainNet~\cite{peng2019moment}, the German Traffic Sign Recognition Benchmark (GTSRB)~\cite{Stallkamp2012}, and CIFAR10~\cite{krizhevsky2009learning} color image datasets, as well as with the gray-scale MNIST~\cite{lecun1998gradient} and FashionMNIST~\cite{xiao2017online} datasets.
+We use a variety of types of weak supervision sources for these datasets (see Appendix~\ref{app:dataset_details} for more dataset details).
+The LF types we cover are: \begin{itemize}[parsep=1pt, topsep=0pt, itemsep=0pt, leftmargin=5mm] \item \textit{Domain transfer}: classifiers are trained on images in source domains (e.g. paintings), and the trained classifiers are then applied to images in a target domain (e.g. real images) to obtain weak labels.
+This LF type is used in our DomainNet experiments, following~\citet{mazzetto2021adversarial}. \item \textit{Attribute heuristics}: we use these LFS in our AwA2 experiments.
 Attribute classifiers are trained on a number of seen classes of animals.
-Given these weak attribute predictions, we use the known attribute relations and a small amount of validation data to train shallow decision trees to produce weak labels for a set of unseen classes of animals. \item \textit{SSL-based}: to produce weak labels based on representations learned via self-supervised learning (SSL), we fine-tune shallow multilayer perceptron classifiers on small held-out data using SSL features.
-The base representations are learned on unsupervised ImageNET with SimCLR~\cite{chen2020simple}. \item \textit{Synthetic}: these simulated LFs, used in some of our CIFAR10 experiments, are unipolar LFs based on the corrupted true class label.
-To this end, random errors are introduced to the class label to achieve a sampled target accuracy and propensity. \end{itemize}
+Given these weak attribute predictions, we use the known attribute relations and a small amount of validation data to train shallow decision trees to produce weak labels for a set of unseen classes of animals. \item \textit{SSL-based}: using image features learned on ImageNET with SimCLR~\cite{chen2020simple}, we fine-tune shallow multilayer perceptron classifiers on small sets of held-out data to produce weak labels for our datasets. \item \textit{Synthetic}: these simulated LFs, used in some of our CIFAR10 experiments, are unipolar LFs based on the corrupted true class label.
+To this end, random errors are introduced to the class label to achieve a sampled target accuracy and propensity. \end{itemize} \paragraph{Models} We study two versions of the proposed WSGAN model: (1) \textit{WSGAN-Encoder}, which uses an \textit{accuracy parameter encoder} $A(x)$, that takes in an image $x$ and outputs an accuracy weight vector for the label model.
+(2) \textit{WSGAN-Vector}, a baseline which learns a \textit{parameter vector} that is used to weigh LF votes and is not sample-dependent.